auth0/docs/articles/client-platforms/vanillajs/00-intro.md

   `<script src="http://cdn.auth0.com/js/lock/10.1.0/lock.min.js"></script>`

-# Summary
+## Summary

-In this guide you learned how to get your application credentials from the `Auth0`'s dashboard and also you learned different ways for installing `Lock` widget in your VanillaJS project.
+In this guide we saw how to get your application credentials from the `Auth0`'s dashboard and we also saw different ways for installing `Lock` widget in your VanillaJS project.